gristlabs/grist-help/help/linking-widgets.md

 ![linking-same-record-result](images/linking-same-record-result.png)

-For another example of such linking, see the "Lightweight CRM" document in "Examples &amp; Templates", and the associated tutorial [Create your own CRM](lightweight-crm.md#customizing-layout).
+For another example of such linking, see the "Lightweight CRM" document in "Examples &amp; Templates" and the associated tutorial [Create your own CRM](lightweight-crm.md#customizing-layout).

 ## Filter linking